taiwangoldcard/website/content/application-faq/entering-taiwan-pandemic.md

 [comprehensible list of quarantine hotels](https://docs.google.com/spreadsheets/d/1oRHH940z2Wa6taqW5aXERu38eSKQBsBGHDEM1m226pM/edit?usp=sharing).

 ## Can I quarantine at home?
 Those who choose to quarantine at home must sign an affidavit declaring they have met the requirement of [one person per residence](https://www.mofa.gov.tw/en/News_Content_M_2.aspx?n=1EADDCFD4C6EC567&s=AF89D9C1A1DA8594).
+You are also allowed to quarantine at a friend or relatives’ unit.

 ## Are Airbnb rentals allowed?
 Maybe - You are NOT allowed to quarantine in a “short term rental” in Taipei city.
 “Short term rental” defined as less than 30 days.
 It doesn’t matter which web platform you book it on, they go by the number of days.
 This seems to imply that booking a unit for 30+ days should be okay, but please confirm  with the Ministry of Foreign Affairs -(+886) 2-2343-2888 - before doing so.